Parneshia Jones

 Parneshia Jones (born 1980) is an American publisher, poet, and editor.
+She is the author of a 2015 poetry collection, Vessel, which won the Midwest Book Award.
+In 2020, Jones was appointed director of Northwestern University Press.

 Life

 Hailing from Evanston, Illinois, Parneshia Jones grew up visiting her neighborhood library frequently.
 When she was in sixth grade, she wrote her first poem, about her brother.
 Through writing this first piece of poetry, she found her passion for writing and poetry.

-Jones graduated from Chicago State University with a Creative Writing degree and went on to get her Master of Fine Arts from Spalding University.
+Jones graduated from Chicago State University with a Creative Writing degree and went on to get her Master of Fine Arts degree from Spalding University.

 She began her career in publishing as an intern at Third World Press, where she worked with Haki R. Madhubuti.

-In 2003, aged 22, Jones became a marketing assistant for Northwestern University.
-As she continued to get experience at Northwestern University, she worked with many different writers.
-After a few years as marketing assistant, in 2019 she was made Editorial Director for Trade and Engagement.
+In 2003, aged 22, Jones became a marketing assistant for Northwestern University, where she continued to gain experience as she worked with many different writers.
+In 2019, she was made Editorial Director for Trade and Engagement.
 Through her work at Northwestern University, she was able to give People of Color more opportunities in the writing vocation.

-In September 2020 Jones was appointed director of Northwestern University Press.
-She is the second black woman to be a leader at a University Press in the United States.
+In September 2020, Jones was appointed director of Northwestern University Press.
+She is the second black woman to be a leader at a university press in the United States.